Ss Peter and Paul Orthodox Church

 Today's Scripture Readings

-ST. PAUL'S FIRST LETTER TO THE THESSALONIANS 4:13-17
+ST. PAUL'S LETTER TO THE ROMANS 7:1-14

 Weekly Services

-Check the calendar link above
+Be sure to check the calendar link above for all services.

 Sunday